alphanu1/blitsCRT_Mister/README.md

 pipeline against and the right thing to fall back to.
 It is not where host pixels land.

 Everything a host sends goes to HPS DDR3 over f2sdram, at any resolution.
-The SDRAM module would serve as well for capacity but solves the wrong problem: the pixels arrive in DDR3 already, so writing them anywhere else means moving them twice.
-DDR3 is always present, it is 1 GB, and its latency is absorbed by the double-buffered line buffer in front of scanout.
+Its latency is absorbed by the double-buffered line buffer in front of scanout, which measures 160 beats a line with no underruns at 640 wide.

 Bandwidth is the reason RGB565 stays on the list.
 A full 640x480 frame in RGB888 at 60Hz is 55 MB/s, past what USB 2.0 bulk will carry.
 The 240p modes sit well